-To evaluate the efficacy of adding acalabrutinib to BSC for the treatment of COVID-19 • Proportion of subjects alive and free of respiratory failure (defined above) at Day 28 Percent change from baseline in C-reactive protein (CRP) (time frame: baseline, Days 3, 5, 7, 10, 14, 28) Change from baseline in ferritin (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in absolute lymphocyte counts (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • All-cause mortality at Day 90 • Proportion of subjects alive and discharged from the intensive care unit (ICU) at Days 14 and 28 • Time from randomization to first occurrence of respiratory failure or death on study (up to 28 days after randomization) due to any cause • Number of days alive and free of respiratory failure from randomization to 28 days after randomization • Number of days with respiratory failure from randomization to 28 days after randomization • Number of days hospitalized from randomization to 28 days after randomization • Number of days in ICU (length of stay) from randomization to 90 days after randomization • Number of days alive outside of hospital from randomization to 28 days after randomization • Number of days alive outside of hospital from randomization to 90 days after randomization • Relative change from baseline in oxygenation index (SpO 2 /FiO 2) (time frame: baseline, Days 3, 5, 7 and 10) • Time to clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale through Day 28 • Time to $\text{SpO}2 > 94\%$ on room air Safety Objective Safety Endpoint/ Variable To evaluate the safety of acalabrutinib in subjects with COVID-19 when administered with BSC Type, frequency, severity, and relationship to study treatment of any treatment-emergent adverse events (TEAEs) or abnormalities of laboratory tests, serious adverse events (SAEs), or adverse events (AEs) leading to discontinuation of study treatment Pharmacokinetic (PK) Objectives PK Endpoints/Variables To assess PK of acalabrutinib and its active metabolite in subjects with COVID-19 when administered with BSC Summarized plasma concentrations of acalabrutinib and ACP-5862 at specified time points.
-Pharmacokinetic parameters (e.g., AUC and C{max}) estimated, as appropriate.
+Secondary Efficacy Objectives Secondary Efficacy Endpoints/Variables: To evaluate the efficacy of adding acalabrutinib to BSC for the treatment of COVID-19 • Proportion of subjects alive and free of respiratory failure (defined above) at Day 14 • Percent change from baseline in C-reactive protein (CRP) (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in ferritin (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in absolute lymphocyte counts (ALC) (time frame: baseline, Days 3, 5, 7, 10, 14, 28) All-cause mortality at Day 90 • Proportion of subjects alive and discharged from the intensive care unit (ICU) at Days 14 and 28 • Time from randomization to first occurrence of respiratory failure or death on study (up to 28 days after randomization) due to any cause • Number of days alive and free of respiratory failure from randomization to 28 days after randomization • Number of days with respiratory failure from randomization to 28 days after randomization • Number of days hospitalized from randomization to 28 days after randomization • Number of days in ICU (length of stay) from randomization to 90 days after randomization Number of days alive outside of hospital from randomization to 28 days after randomization • Number of days alive outside of hospital from randomization to 90 days after randomization • Relative change from baseline in oxygenation index (SpO 2 /FiO 2) (time frame: baseline, Days 3, 5, 7 and 10)

+Time to clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale through Day 28 Time to SpO2 > 94% on room air Pharmacokinetic (PK) Objectives PK Endpoints/Variables To assess PK of acalabrutinib and its active metabolite in subjects with COVID-19 when administered with BSC Summarized plasma concentrations of acalabrutinib and ACP-5862 at specified time points.
+Pharmacokinetic parameters (e.g., AUC and C {max}) estimated, as appropriate.